Post-Capitalist-Labs/post-capitalist-cryptoeconomics/README.md

 ## Chapter 8: Principles of Post-Capitalist Cryptoeconomics

-Mechanism design for a post-capitalist cryptoeconomic blockchian that produces outcomes that increases the wellbeing of those less well off and minimize the gap between rich and poor, the powerful and powerless, incentivised overall to drive society towards solidarity, classless, self-managing, directly-democratic and diverse outcomes.
+Outlining the mechanism design for a post-capitalist cryptoeconomic blockchian that produces outcomes that increases the wellbeing of those less well off and minimize the gap between rich and poor, the powerful and powerless, incentivised overall to drive society towards solidarity, classless, self-managing, directly-democratic and diverse outcomes.

+## From Post-Capitalism to Autonomy: Detailed Mechanism Design for an Autonomous Society

+This chapter details the mechanism design for an autonomous society based on nested workers councils and consumer councils  establishing a framework for decentralized, directly democratic governance and participatory planning.
+Here's a detailed breakdown.

 ## Contribute to this project